c0rv0s/CS170_project2/README.md

 # Feature Selection
 Find the most relevant labels for predicting classes via nearest neighbor using forward and backward search.
 I also developed an optimized forward search with the same results but better run time.
+Datasets such as the Iris dataset from UC Irvine work excellently with this code.

 ## Comparison of Algorithms